SvenBroeckling/phasesix/rulebook/static/rulebook/src/md/combat_en.md

 To evade an attack, the character rolls dice equal to his value in *evasion*.
 The minimum roll (5) for this is increased by the number of hits the opponent has.
 If the attacked person scores at least one success, he has completely dodged the attack.

+### Mount weapon

+If this is possible with the weapon used (usually firearms except bows), the character can rest the weapon in a suitable place before using it.
+Mounting takes one action.
+If shooting with a supported weapon, the minimum roll is reduced by 1.
+It costs no action to pick up a supported weapon again.

 ### Coup de grâce

 A character can kill an opponent directly if the opponent is *unconscious*, *asleep*, or *dying*.
 To do this, the player rolls a normal attack roll.
 If this roll succeeds with at least one success, the opponent receives the status *dying* with the level corresponding to the successes of the attack.
 If the opponent is already *dying*, the level of the state is increased by the number of successes of the attack.